-Symption Possible Cause Corrective Action Plug in appliance - No No current to outlet.
+Symptom Possible Cause Corrective Action Plug in appliance - No No current to outlet.
 Check circuit breaker at service panel. response.
 7 amp fuse defective.
 Replace fuse. #3 snap disc tripped or defective.
 Reset or replace snap disc.
 Control box defective.
 Replace control box.
 Call light on.
 No fire.
 Out of fuel.
 Check hopper.
 Fill with fuel.
 No fuel in firepot. #2 snap disc may be defective.
 Replace snap disc.
 Vacuum switch not closing, no vacuum.
 Check exhaust blower is plugged in and operating.
 Check vacuum switch is plugged in.
 Check vacuum hose is in good condition, clear and connected at both ends.
 Check thermocouple is in good condition and plugged in properly.
 Make sure venting system is clean.
 Make sure front door is closed.
 Control box defective.
 Replace control box.
 Call light on.
 No fire.
 Partially burned fuel in Firepot clean-out plate not closed.
 Check that firepot clean-out plate is fully closed. firepot.
 Firepot is dirty (missed ignition).
 Clean firepot.
 Make sure there is no clinker in the firepot.
-Clinkers may have to be broken up with firepot scraper tool or other means.
+See page 30 .
+Clinkers may have to be broken up with firepot clean-out tool or other means.
 Call light on.
 No fire.
 Unburned pellets in Firepot clean-out plate not closed.
 Check that firepot clean-out plate is fully closed. firepot.
 Firepot is dirty.
 Clean firepot.
 Make sure there is not a clinker in the firepot.
-Clinkers may have to be pushed out of firepot with firepot scraper tool or other means.
-Ignition hole blocked.
+Clinkers may have to be pushed out of firepot with firepot clean-out tool or other means.
+The ignition hole between the igniter bracket and firepot is blocked.
 Scrape with solid piece of wire.
 Igniter not working.
-Remove ash pan to see if igniter is glowing red on start-up.
+Remove ash drawer to see if igniter is glowing red on start-up.
 Check igniter wires for good connection.
-Replace igniter using 1/4 inch male /female spade connectors.
-Control box defective.
+Replace igniter using 1/4 inch (6mm) male / female spade connectors.
 Replace control box.
-Slow or smoky start-up.
+Clow or amalay start Control box defective.
+Charly that firenat along out in fully along d Slow or smoky start-up.
 Firepot clean-out plate not closed.
 Check that firepot clean-out is fully closed.
 Firepot is dirty.
 Clean firepot.
 Make sure there is not a clinker in the firepot.
-Clinkers may have to pushed out of firepot with firepot scraper tool or other means.
+Clinkers may have to pushed out of firepot with firepot clean-outtool or other means.
 Excessive amount of fuel at start-up.
-Reduce feed rate using feed rate adjust- ment control rod located inside hopper.
+Reduce feed rate using feed rate adjustment control rod located inside hopper.